Neighborhood Gourmet: Format

-Each episode, host's Kitty Yuen and King Kong Lee visit a different neighborhood in and around the Hong Kong area, sampling unique food offerings and critiquing their comments about the food and establishment's atmosphere.
-They also visit food establishments recommended by viewer blog messages.
-Near the later half of the show they visit a local restaurant and meet the chef and owner of the establishment.
-During their conversations with the chef they ask questions about the uniqueness of the dishes they have sampled, they then choose a dish to duplicate, the chef gives them a quick lesson on how to cook the dish and with assistants by their side, both Yuen and Lee have a competition to see who can best duplicate the chef's dish.
-The results on who wins are decided by 10 randomly selected passerby who are asked to taste both dishes and vote on whose dish they like better by choosing Yuen's or Lee's cartoon panel board.
-The one with the most votes wins and the loser is then given a punishment decided by the chef.
+In each episode, hosts Kitty Yuen and King Kong Lee explore a different neighborhood in and around the Hong Kong area, sampling unique food offerings and providing their commentary on the food and the atmosphere of the establishments.
+They also visit food establishments recommended by viewers through blog messages.
+Towards the latter half of the show, they visit a local restaurant and meet the chef and owner.
+During their conversations with the chef, they inquire about the uniqueness of the dishes they have sampled, then select a dish to replicate.
+The chef provides a brief cooking lesson, and with assistance from their side, both Yuen and Lee compete to see who can best duplicate the chef's dish.
+The outcome is determined by 10 randomly selected passers-bys who taste both dishes and vote on which they prefer by choosing between Yuen's or Lee's cartoon panel.
+The one with the most votes wins, and the loser receives a punishment decided by the chef.